 GREENFIELDS COMMUNITY PRIMARY SCHOOL INTENT:

 The Greenfields curriculum is driven by our school values.
 There are clear links between what we say the ambition for our children is and how we intend to achieve it.
-It is our aim to enable our children to stand on the shoulders of those that have gone before and create things which may well help them fuel solutions to society’s problems.
 In selecting specific content, staff celebrates and embraces the different backgrounds, heritage, language and traditions of all the children living in this country as well as introducing them to the best that has been thought and said in the past and present.
 Over the course of the academic year, children will have the opportunity to explore more deeply each of our school values in a planned and progressive way.

 GREENFIELDS COMMUNITY PRIMARY SCHOOL IMPLEMENTATION: